johnhays/ircNodeDashboard/README.md

     (This will take some time, and there will be 'errors' for optional sub-components, you can ignore these warnings.)

-3. Make sure no other webserver is running on port 80 (e.g. Apache)
+3. Make sure no other webserver is running on port 80 (e.g. Apache).
+If you need to run the dashboard on a different port, you can modify **webserver.js** to change the port number.

 4. Start up a test run in a terminal window (see note below, this command does not execute).